hadakoi/cryptonite_taskphase_Aryan/LinuxLuminarium/Day11-20/Pondering_PATH.md

    ```bash
    export PATH=$PATH:./
    ```
-   Again, this command adds the current directory to the `PATH`, allowing your shell to find the `win` script.
+   Again, this command adds the current directory to the `PATH`, allowing your shell to find the `win` script or executables.

 3. **Execute the Challenge**:
    ```bash